daniele-salvagni/dan.salvagni.io/src/pages/b/aws-sam-rest-api-from-swagger.md

    ```

 2. Now we have to edit the Swagger file by adding the **API Gateway
-   integrations** to all of the endpoint.
+   integrations** to all of the endpoints.

    The following has to be added to all methods, remember to change
    `${PetGetFunction.Arn}` to the correct λ function.